 Parachute also produces sheets for all types of sleepers.
-It offers sateen sheets (starting at $129; parachutehome.com) which are more silky and warm, and percale, which is characterized as crisp, all-weather bedding (starting at $109; parachutehome.com).
+It offers a Sateen Sheet Set (starting at $129; parachutehome.com) which is more silky and warm in addition to a Percale Sheet Set (starting at $109; parachutehome.com) which is characterized as crisp, all-weather bedding.

 Another top contender that's Oeko-Tex certified and is a solid cotton sheet for both warm and cold sleepers is Brooklinen's Luxe Hardcore Sheet Bundle (starting at $219; brooklinen.com).
 Brooklinen is a direct-to-consumer brand that delivers high-quality sheets with a reasonable price tag.
 It focuses on the small aspects of the production process that ultimately create sheets that are soft and can stand the test of time.
 For instance, Brooklinen utilizes long cotton fibers, which retain the fabric's strength and softness.
 Meticulous weaving gives its sheets their signature texture.